Staying Warm When Fishing in the Cold

 These jackets break 100% of the wind and have a bit of water repellency.
 They dry very quickly but are not a replacement for a waterproof rain jacket.
 All these attributes make either of these jackets a number one choice for cold weather fishing.

-Another alternative and a little cheaper alternative for a jacket is the Simms Rogue Hoody This jacket has been a very popular seller for us for many years.
-Similar to the Nano Puff and Fall Run Jacket, the Rogue Hoody has some water repellency to it thanks to a DWR coating on the fabric.
+Another alternative and a little cheaper alternative for a jacket is the Simms Rogue Hoody This jacket has been a very popular seller for many years.
+Similar to the Nano Puff and Fall Run Jacket, the Rogue Hoody has some water repellency thanks to a DWR coating on the fabric.
 The Rogue Hoody also blocks the wind and keeps the warmth in.

 Warm Fishing Socks